gabcvit/gabcvit.github.io/pages/blog/my-first-vibe-coding-experiment.md

 - **AI-assisted code generation based on design files**
 - **Manual adjustments on the codebase**

-## My Case Study: A Horoscope app in react-native: This is how far I got in a timeframe of 4 hours
+## My case study: Developing an astrogoly app in react-native for 4 hours

 **Quick disclaimer:** I have already worked on the creation of multiple apps from discovery until first launch and late support, so for me the steps to create such an app were very clear.
 The speed can always vary depending on the people trying this out and how much effort you want to put on a particular step.